 While whatever level of physicality that led to the fuzz getting called is unacceptable at any level, we should all take heed not to unfriend or status change a likely unstable, cohabiting lover and/or Floridian.
 Some people take their Facebook friendships very seriously, and you wouldn't want to end up on an (admittedly potentially phenomenal) episode of Cops.

 Hopefully, you're classy enough not to unfriend your fellow cohabitor, or change your status without talking things over with your partner.
-Facebook Manners And You [VIDEO]
+Facebook Manners And You (OR Breakup Do's & Don'ts) [VIDEO]